Breast Augmentation Northern Virginia

 Breast augmentation patients all have varying needs and goals for their procedure which is why breast implants can be fully customized to suit each patient’s desired result.
 Breast implants come in a wide range of sizes which patients can spend time assessing during their consultation to ensure they choose the right size for their needs and figure.
 There are also two main shapes for implants including round-shaped and teardrop-shaped.
 Dr. Tattelbaum recommends that his patients bring a second pair of eyes to the consultation as well as different blouses or shirts so you can see yourself in a variety of clothing when viewing the various sizes and shapes available.

-Saline Implants- these implants have a silicone shell but are filled with a saltwater solution.
+Saline Implants – these implants have a silicone shell filled with a saltwater solution.
 They tend to be slightly firmer implants and are FDA approved for patients over 18 years old.
-If these implants were to rupture it would be obvious to the patient as the breast will deflate as the saltwater solution is safely absorbed by the body.
+If these implants were to rupture, it would be evident to the patient as the breast will deflate as the body safely absorbs the saltwater solution.
 In these cases, a patient can have their implant removed and replaced.

-Silicone Implants- these implants have both a silicone shell and are filled with a silicone gel that gives a more natural feel.
+Silicone Implants – these implants have both a silicone shell and are filled with a silicone gel that gives a more natural feel.
 Silicone implants are FDA approved for patients over the age of 22.
-If these implants were to rupture it can be less obvious to the patient since the gel will not be absorbed by the body and so the breast will not deflate.
+If these implants were to rupture, it can be less evident to the patient since the body will not absorb the gel, so the breast will not deflate.
 This is why patients with silicone breast implants are advised to have breast scans to check for ruptures.

 How are Breast Augmentation Procedures Performed?